desmondlab/nodejs-api-test/README.md

 After that, you can use GET method to check using the same url.

 4. If we entered a wrong route like 'http://localhost:3000/abc', <br/>
-it responds with a 404 status and show "url": "/ not found".
+it responds with a 404 status and shows "url": "/ not found".